Analysis | Winners and losers for the 2020 NFL draft

 Clearly, the Dolphins are rebuilding the right way, with a good free agency followed by a successful draft.
 If Tagovailoa becomes a true franchise quarterback, they could be competitive soon.

 Dallas Cowboys: The Philadelphia Eagles have to be concerned and maybe a little frustrated.
-Their NFC East rivals got the wide receiver the Eagles were trying to trade up for: Oklahoma’s CeeDee Lamb, a big-time playmaker who reminds in some ways of Dez Bryant and was a steal at No. 17.
-Lamb and Amari Cooper are an excellent 1-2 receiving punch.
+Their NFC East rivals got the wide receiver the Eagles were trying to trade up for: Oklahoma’s CeeDee Lamb, a big-time playmaker who reminds me in some ways of Dez Bryant and was a steal at No. 17.
+Amari Cooper and Lamb are an excellent 1-2 receiving punch.

 But Dallas arguably did even better on Day 2.
 In the second round, the Cowboys landed Alabama cornerback Trevon Diggs to help replace Jones.
 Diggs was considered a potential first-round pick.
 Then they lucked out again when Oklahoma defensive tackle Neville Gallimore fell to them in the third round.
 That’s a great three-round haul, and they addressed another need in the fourth with Wisconsin center Tyler Biadasz.

 Minnesota Vikings: They did a great job addressing needs in the first three rounds.
 To replace star wide receiver Stefon Diggs, they used the 22nd pick they got from the Buffalo Bills to take LSU’s Justin Jefferson.
-Then they moved back a few spots in the first round to nab TCU cornerback Jeff Gladney at No. 31.
+Then they moved down a few spots in the first round to nab TCU cornerback Jeff Gladney at No. 31.
 Those are two potential starters.

 On Day 2, they addressed another need by taking Boise State’s Ezra Cleveland as a potential successor to starting left tackle Riley Reiff, then doubled down at cornerback by taking Mississippi State’s Cameron Dantzler.